Ask Dr. Wilbur

 When the LSA rules were rewritten in 2010, the FAA realized that now, most Sport Pilots train in faster (and somewhat heavier) aircraft than the traditional ultralight.
 So, for those who want to transition in the opposite direction, an equivalent endorsement was added.
 It's not a bad idea, since the training emphasizes how to manage an aircraft with considerably lower kinetic energy than the one in which you may have trained.

-One exception to the Vh < 87 knot endorsement requirement is that anyone who had acted as Pilot In Command of such an aircraft before the new rule went into effect is grandfathered.
+One exception to the Vh < 87 knot endorsement requirements is that anyone who had acted as Pilot In Command of either type of aircraft before the new rules went into effect is grandfathered.
 If you are too young to be a grandfather, Jon, I suggest you take the training!

 As I prepare for my cross-country flights, I'm a little challenged to find appropriate landmarks for navigating by pilotage.
 I have no problem with the math or concepts, but I don't have enough experience correlating symbols on sectionals to views from the plane to feel confident in my choices of checkpoints.
 I've been wishing for something that would show a sectional chart and aerial photos from various points on that sectional, to help connect chart to view.